ThisIsNotJustin/deng/README.md

 ## Dataset

-The model is trained on the Tatoeba English-Dutch sentences stored in TSV format with the following columns:
+The model is trained on the Tatoeba English-Dutch dataset stored in TSV format with the following columns:
 - eng_id: English sentence ID
 - eng: English sentence
 - d_id: Dutch sentence ID